Business Advocacy...and Tips on How-to

 • Employees can also become advocates.
 This might include parent employees hosting at-home talks by the same educators for other parents (employees or not), or organizing advocacy visits by parents to school administrators to promote EQ learning.

-• They can (and you can) also promote our successful messages (click here) on their social media.
+• They can (and you can) also promote our successful social media messages on their social media accounts.

 • Implement EQ training for your workforce with workshops and other methods.
 We can guide you to trainers if needed.